USAFA-ECE/ece383/_sources/Assignments/lab4.md

 (12) The FSM state transition diagram and CW output table (13) The overall top-level lab4 block diagram modified from the old lab2 diagram, showing blocks for the lab4 datapath, lab4 FSM, and how they interact with the remaining lab2 components.

-### Deliverable 2
+### Milestone 2
-- **[15 Points]** At the COB of the day of the second lab period, you should have a working testbench testing your lab4 interpolation hardware block diagram (with your BRAM LUT inside) and lab4 FSM.
+- **[15 Points]** ~~At the COB of the day of the second lab period,~~ With your final lab turn-in you should have a working testbench testing your lab4 interpolation hardware block diagram (with your BRAM LUT inside) and lab4 FSM.
 When simulating your design, you can have the testbench supply a mock system clock (100 MHz) and a mock ready signal (clock at 48 kHz) in place of the ready signal generated the Audio_Codec_Wrapper.

 You do not need to have your switches working for this test bench nor interfacing with your lab2 FSM or lab2 datapath.